BrandonBlackwell/cip_python/README.md

 # cip_python
-This repo is for coding interview questions using Python.
+This repo is for coding interview practice using Python.